 Clear Cookies in Safari on a Mac

-This process is actually handled slightly different from version to version of Safari, with newer versions of the browser app being a bit easier than old versions.
+Keep in mind the cookie removal process is actually handled slightly different from version to version of Safari, with newer versions of the Mac OS X browser app being a bit easier than old versions.
 We’ll cover both just to be sure, that way it won’t matter what version of Mac OS X or what version of Safari you’re using, you’ll be able to erase all cookies if you need to.
-Let’s get started, covering modern versions first:
+Let’s get started, covering modern versions of Safari first.

-Newer versions of Safari on the latest versions of OS X have changed how to remove all cookies from a Mac, but you’ll find the setting in the following location:
+Newer versions of Safari on the latest versions of Mac OS have changed how to remove all cookies from a Mac, but you’ll find the setting in the following location: